 Ingredients

-- 1 green chili chopped (or to taste)
+- 1 green chili (chopped (or add to taste))

 - 1 teaspoon cumin powder